 No they do not.

-No. Twin Falls has an outdoor pool that is open daily 11:00 a.m. to 6:00 p.m. from Saturday of Memorial Day weekend to Labor Day.
+No. Twin Falls has an outdoor public pool that is open daily 11:00 a.m. to 6:00 p.m. from Saturday of Memorial Day weekend to Labor Day.
 An indoor pool for overnight lodge and cabins guests is located at the lodge.

 No. We have five playgrounds that include: play structures, volleyball, tennis, and basketball courts.